learn-co-curriculum/dsc-phase-2-project-v2-3/README.md

   * For a business audience, make sure you connect any metrics to real-world implications.
 You do not need to get into the details of how linear regression works.
   * For a data science audience, you don't need to explain what a metric is, but make sure you explain why you chose that particular one.
 * **Limitations:** Identifying the limitations and/or uncertainty present in your analysis
-  * This could include p-values/alpha values, confidence intervals, assumptions of linear regression, etc.
+  * This could include p-values/alpha values, confidence intervals, assumptions of linear regression, missing data, etc.
   * In general, this should be more in-depth for a data science audience and more surface-level for a business audience.
 * **Recommendations:** Interpreting the model results and limitations in the context of the business problem
   * What should stakeholders _do_ with this information?